tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 https://api.citygridmedia.com/content/places/v2/search/where?what=hotels&where=boston,ma&page=1&rpp=5&sort=alpha&publisher=test&format=json
 ```

 If you [click the link](https://api.citygridmedia.com/content/places/v2/search/where?what=hotels&where=boston,ma&page=1&rpp=5&sort=alpha&publisher=test&format=json), you can see the response directly.
-In the [responses topic](docapis_doc_sample_responses_and_schema.html#dynamic_responses), I get into more details about dynamically showing the response when users click the request.
+In the [responses topic](docapis_doc_sample_responses_and_schema.html#dynamic_responses), I get into more detail about dynamically showing the response when users click a request.

 How many different requests and responses should you show?
 There's probably no easy answer, but probably no more than a few.
 You decide what makes sense for your API.
-Users usually understand the pattern after a few examples.
+Users will usually understand the pattern after a few examples.

 {% include random_ad.html %}